massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 1. Enter the password for your Microsoft account, and then select **Sign in**.

-    > **Note**: If this is your first time signing in to the Azure portal, a dialog box will appear offering a tour of the portal.
+    > **Note**: If this is your first time signing in to the Azure portal, you will be offered a tour of the portal.
 Select **Get Started** to begin using the portal.

 #### Task 2: Create a resource group